timeplus-io/docs/docs/proton-kafka.md

 You can pick up some top level keys in the JSON as columns, or all possible keys as columns.

-Please note the behaviors are changed in recent versions, based on user feedbacks:
+Please note the behaviors are changed in recent versions, based on user feedback:

 | Version         | Default Behavior                                                                                                                                                                                                                                                                           | How to overwrite                                                                                                                |
 | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------- |